 Denese Carroll serves as Chief Operating Officer & Chief Technology Officer (COO/CTO).
-In her new role she will be responsible for delivering measurable, cost-effective results that drive the mission and vision of the Association and increase organizational effectiveness.
+In this role, Ms. Carroll is responsible for delivering measurable, cost-effective results that drive the mission and vision of the Association and increase organizational effectiveness.
 In addition, the COO/CTO provides the vision and strategic leadership for the Association’s entire information technology function.

 Eris T. Sims is the Chief of Staff for the National Association for the Advancement of Colored People.
 In this role, Ms. Sims oversees the day-to-day activities of the Executive Office and supports the president and CEO in the areas of external positioning, executive reporting and strategy.
 Read more.

-Janette McCarthy Louard joined the NAACP as the Deputy General Counsel in April 2017.
-Ms. Louard is a graduate of Wellesley College where she majored in English and graduated cum laude with Department Honors.
+Janette McCarthy Wallace is the Interim General Counsel in the NAACP Legal Department.
+Ms. Wallace joined the NAACP as the Deputy General Counsel in April 2017.
+Ms. Wallace is a graduate of Wellesley College where she majored in English and graduated cum laude with Department Honors.
 She went on to attend Columbia Law School where she was a member of the Columbia Human Rights Law Review.
 Read more.

-Jamal R. Watkins serves as the Vice President of Civic Engagement for the NAACP, leading the Association’s efforts to maximize the African-American community’s participation and representation in our democracy.
+Jamal R. Watkins serves as the Senior Vice President of Strategy and Advancement for the NAACP.
+Previously, Jamal led the Association’s efforts to maximize the African-American community’s participation and representation in our democracy as the Vice President of Civic Engagement.
 Read more.

-Carmen Watkins leads the NAACP’s field operations department as Interim Vice President.
+Carmen Watkins leads the NAACP’s field operations department as Senior Vice President of Membership Growth and Unit Sustainability.
 She previously served as the NAACP’s regional director for the West and Southwest.
 As an advocate and champion for social change, Ms. Watkins continues to develop and nurture innovative programming and civil rights advocacy campaigns that meet the needs of the community.
 Read more.

-Tiffany Dena Loftin is the Director of the NAACP Youth & College Division.
-In this role, she serves more than 700 Youth Councils, High School Chapters, and College Chapters actively involved in the fight for civil rights.
-Ms. Loftin brings to the NAACP an extensive experience in and passion for membership-based organizing at the local, state, and national level.
+Wisdom O. Cole is the Interim Director for NAACP Youth & College.
+In this role, he serves more than 700 youth councils, high school chapters, and college chapters actively involved in the fight for civil rights.
+Mr. Cole brings extensive experience in civil rights advocacy training institute training, electoral action trainings, grassroots organizing, issues toolkits, and webinars at the local, state, and national level.
 Read more.